Measuring Partial Balance in Signed Networks: Results on real signed networks

 A larger signed network (G5) is inferred by \cite{neal_backbone_2014} through implementing a stochastic degree sequence model on Fowler's data on Senate bill co-sponsorship \cite{fowler_legislative_2006}.
 Besides the signed social network datasets, large scale biological networks can be analysed as signed graphs.
-There are relatively large signed biological networks analysed by \cite{dasgupta_algorithmic_2007} and \cite{iacono_determining_2010} from a balance viewpoint under a different terminology where \textit{monotonocity} is the equivalence for balance.
-The two gene regulatory networks we consider are related to two organisms: a eukaryote (the yeast Saccharomyces cerevisiae) and a bacterium (Escherichia coli).
-Graph G6 represents the gene regulatory network of Saccharomyces cerevisiae \cite{Costanzo2001yeast}.
-Graph G7 demonstrates the gene regulatory network of the Escherichia coli \cite{salgado2006ecoli}.
+There are relatively large signed biological networks analysed by \cite{dasgupta_algorithmic_2007} and \cite{iacono_determining_2010} from a balance viewpoint under a different terminology where \textit{monotonocity} is the equivalent for balance.
+The two gene regulatory networks we consider are related to two organisms: a eukaryote (the yeast \textit{Saccharomyces cerevisiae}) and a bacterium (\textit{Escherichia coli}).
+Graphs G6 and G7 represent the gene regulatory networks of \textit{Saccharomyces cerevisiae} \cite{Costanzo2001yeast} and \textit{Escherichia coli} \cite{salgado2006ecoli} respectively.
 Note that, the densities of these networks are much smaller than the other networks introduced above.
 In gene regulatory networks, nodes represent genes.
 Positive and negative edges represent \textit{activating connections} and \textit{inhibiting connections} respectively.
-Figure \ref{fig6.5} shows the bill co-sponsorship network as well as biological signed networks.
-The colour of edges correspond to the signs on the edges (green for $+1$ and red for $-1$).
+Figure~\ref{fig6.5} shows the bill co-sponsorship network as well as biological signed networks.
+The color of edges correspond to the signs on the edges (green for $+1$ and red for $-1$).
 For more details on the biological datasets, one may refer to \cite{iacono_determining_2010}.

+As Figure~\ref{fig6.5} shows, graphs G6 and G7 have more than one connected component.
+Besides the giant component, there are a number of small components that we discard in order to use $A(G)$ and $\lambda(G)$.
+Note that, this procedure does not change $T(G)$ and $L(G)$ as the small components are all acyclic.
+The values of $(n, m, m^-)$ for giant components of G6 and G7 are $(664, 1064, 220)$ and $(1376, 3150, 1302)$ respectively.